softwareshinobi/monaco.softwareshinobi.com/web/docs/floor-00.md

 ## Next Level

-Get the password.

-Login to the next level.
+Get the password and login to the next level.
+Command:

-ssh connection command:

 ```bash
 ssh -p 3547 monaco1@monaco.softwareshinobi.com